abrac/EV-Fleet-Simulator/docs/docs/usage.md

 * After step 0, you will find a `readme.json` file in `<scenario-dir>`.
 This file contains a list with the directory structure of the scenario.
 The order of sub-directories shown in this list is the order in which the program generates its outputs.
 I.e. Step *1* will generate its outputs in the *1st* directory specified in the list.

 * Additional usage instructions can be found by entering `ev-fleet-sim --help ` in a terminal.

+* When using Windows, always run `ev-fleet-sim` and all commands in this tutorial using `GIT Bash` instead of `command prompt` or `powershell`.
+You can always open `GIT Bash` from the start menu or by right clicking in a file explorer and selecting `GIT Bash Here`.

+* You can quit the program at any time by pressing `ctrl + C`.

 Initialisation Instructions